tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 In parameter server training with a `dataset_fn`, recent work recommends that resources and variables used in the input pipeline are created outside the `dataset_fn`, but within `strategy.scope`, to have variable placement on PS, and resources on the coordinator.
 This recommendation applies to Keras preprocessing layers (KPL), where read-only resources and variables are created at layer creation.
 For the `dataset` path, the variables and resources are eagerly created by the user, and they end up having the same placement as `dataset_fn` user path.
 However, `tf.data` `replicate` API does not support the resources referenced in the dataset graph to be accessed once serialized and deserialized, as opposed to `dataset_fn` case where resources can still be accessed, in the remotely executed `dataset_fn`.
 This imposes limitations on `dataset` path to use cases where resources are not used.

-###### Implication on resource creation

-In both paths, resources created outside of dataset scope will be placed on the coordinator by default (without any user intervention).
-We should make sure the resources will be correctly placed in workers which is particularly important to Keras Preprocessing Layers (KPL), however this is out of  In the `dataset_fn` path,

 ###### Initial focus on `dataset_fn` path

 `dataset` path is concurrently explored to provide compatibility with other strategies, although `dataset_fn` path would be the initial focus to make sure we get to the bottom and user experience can be delivered end-to-end.
 All following sections are based on the aforementioned `dataset_fn` path, and will be updated when the `dataset` path is more understood.